Standoff in McPherson County leads to arrest

 MCPHERSON COUNTY, Kan.
-(KSNW) — A standoff in rural Mcpherson County early Sunday morning has led to an arrest.
+(KSNW) — A standoff in rural McPherson County early Sunday morning led to an arrest.

 Justin St. John was arrested on suspicion of aggravated assault and criminal threat.